Close Menu

 Remove Portable Devices

-Disconnect all portable devices (e.g. external storage, data cables, USB devices) from your system.
+Disconnect all portable devices (e.g., external storage, data cables, USB devices) from your system.
 These devices conflict with the system, leading to DPC Watchdog Violation errors.
 To rule out this possibility, remove all external devices:

-3. Now connect your devices one-by-one to identify if a specific device is causing the issue.
+3. Now connect your devices one by one to identify if a specific device is causing the issue.

 If your PC works fine without external devices, one of them is the cause of the problem.
-Updating their drivers, or replacing faulty ones will resolve this issue.
+Updating their drivers or replacing faulty ones will resolve this issue.

 Update Your PC